 Up to this point, all the works were based on Sentinel-2 imagery for the purpose of promoting satellite images in floating plastic detection.
 Park et. al. \cite{park2021detecting}, instead of Sentinel-2 multi-spectral imagery, utilises very high geo-spatial resolution 8-waveband WorldView-3 imagery in order to observe floating plastic litter in the Great Pacific Garbage Patch (GPGP).
 They apply various spectral analysis approaches and investigate anomalies to infer presence of suspected plastic litter.

 Salgado-Hernanz et. al., in their bibliographic review \cite{salgado2021assessment}, reveal one more time that the optical sensors seem to be the most optimum to target marine litter.
-Interestingly, in their work, they also promote SAR utilisation and specifically mention that SAR sensors may detect sea-slicks (areas containing high concentration of microplastics).
+Interestingly, in their work, they also promote SAR utilisation and specifically mention that SAR sensors may detect sea slicks (areas potentially containing high concentrations of microplastics).
+It is also important to note that depending on time scales and the background sea slicks may not contain marine debris.
 Furthermore, Hu \cite{hu2021remote} also suggests that it is impossible to detect floating material by all the optical spectra and analysis should be performed over the difference spectra to minimize the impact of variable subpixel coverage.
 It is certain that some spectral bands are more important than others for the remote detection of marine debris.
-Ciappa \cite{ciappa2022marine} proposes a marine litter detection work for target location of North Adriatic during the summer 2020.
-This work similar with the ones mentioned above uses spectra arithmetic for spectral anomalies of the Red Edge bands, assuming changes of the red edge in pixels where marine litter was mixed with vegetal materials.
+Ciappa \cite{ciappa2022marine} proposes marine litter detection work for the target location of the North Adriatic during the summer of 2020.
+This work similar to the ones mentioned above uses spectra arithmetic for spectral anomalies of the Red Edge bands, assuming changes of the red edge in pixels where marine litter was mixed with vegetal materials.
 Table \ref{tab:indices} highlights the most common spectral indices utilised by the works discussed above.